MicrosoftDocs/cpp-docs/docs/data/oledb/passing-ole-db-conformance-tests.md

 You might also want to add the `IsValidValue` routine to your code.
 The templates call `IsValidValue` when attempting to set a property.
 You would override this method if you require additional processing when setting a property value.
 You can have one of these methods for each property set.

-## Threading Issues

-By default, the OLE DB Provider Wizard in the ATL OLE DB Provider Wizard generates code for the provider to run in an apartment model.
-If you attempt to run this code with the conformance tests, you initially get failures.
-This is because Ltm.exe, the tool used to run the OLE DB conformance tests, defaults to free threaded.
-The OLE DB Provider Wizard code defaults to apartment model for performance and ease of use.

-To correct this problem, you can either change LTM or change the provider.

-### To change LTM to run in apartment threaded mode

-1. On the LTM main menu, click **Tools**, and then click **Options**.

-1. On the **General** tab, change the threading model from **Free Threaded** to **Apartment Threaded**.

-To change your provider to run in free threaded mode:

-- In your provider project, search for all instances of `CComSingleThreadModel` and replace it with `CComMultiThreadModel`, which should be in your data source, session, and rowset headers.

-- In your .rgs file, change the threading model from **Apartment** to **Both**.

-- Follow correct programming rules for free threaded programming (that is, lock on writes).

 ## See Also

 [Advanced Provider Techniques](../../data/oledb/advanced-provider-techniques.md)